Rezang La: 1962 battle of Rezang La

 A statue of Major Shaitan Singh in a central square of his native city of Jodhpur, Rajasthan, India.

-During the Sino-Indian War in 1962, Rechin La (then called Rezang La) was the site of the last stand of the Charlie "C" company (all soldiers were from Yadav/Ahir community from Ahirwal) of 13 Kumaon, consisting of 124 Indian soldiers.
+During the Sino-Indian War in 1962, Rechin La (then called Rezang La) was the site of the last stand of the Charlie "C" company of 13 Kumaon, consisting of 124 Indian soldiers.
+It was an all-Ahir company.
 According to the official Indian history of the war, the Rezang La picket of Charlie company was located at an elevation of 5500 m, 11 km south of the Spanggur Gap, on the same ridge line as Rezang La.
 Rezang La had the drawback that an intervening feature blocked artillery operation, so that the Indian infantry had to do without artillery cover.

 The Indian side was led by Major Shaitan Singh, who perished in battle and posthumously won India's highest military decoration, the Param Vir Chakra, for his actions.

 The Chinese employed human wave tactics, sending up to eight waves against the Indian troop positions.
 Eventually, the Indian position was overrun, and Indian troops were forced to withdraw to high mountain positions.
 After the conclusion of battle, their valor was recognized by the Chinese, who had covered the bodies of the Indian soldiers with blankets and even placed bayonets over them so that the makeshift covers do not fly off.
 This mark of respect is exceptional and atypical of practices of that time.

 Both sides took overwhelming casualties, though both countries disagree over how many were killed.
 It is generally accepted 114 Indian soldiers out of a total of 120 lost their lives.
 However, Indian sources claim upwards of 1,300 Chinese troops were killed in Rezang La alone, while Chinese sources claim only 722 died in the entire war.

 Upon successfully overrunning the mountain and reaching their claim line, the Chinese declared a ceasefire.
 Indian troops were ordered to withdraw from the area, marking the end of the war in Aksai Chin.

 2020 border standoff

-During border standoff in summer, the Indian Army deployed troops along the Line of Actual Control south of the Pangong Tso, including at Rezang La and Rechin La.
+During the border standoff in the summer, the Indian Army deployed troops along the Line of Actual Control south of the Pangong Tso, including at Rezang La and Rechin La.
 This was said to give them a commanding view of the Spanggur Gap and China's "Moldo sector" (the deployments around the Spanggur Lake).